Spurious resonances for substructured FEM-BEM coupling: Introduction and definition of the problem

 \section{Introduction and definition of the problem}

 When solving the Helmholtz equation in complex heterogeneous media, it is of interest to decompose the domain according to the variation of the wavenumber.
-Local problems in homogeneous subdomains can be reformulated as equations set on their boundary (which is particularly useful for unbounded subdomains), and the global problem is solved with Finite Element Method - Boundary Element Method (FEM-BEM) coupling techniques \cite{BielakMacCamy1983EIP,Costabel1987SMC,JohnsonNedelec1980CBI}.
+Local problems in homogeneous subdomains can be reformulated as equations set on their boundary (which is particularly useful for unbounded subdomains), and the global problem is solved with Finite Element Method - Boundary Element Method (FEM-BEM) coupling techniques~\cite{BielakMacCamy1983EIP,Costabel1987SMC,JohnsonNedelec1980CBI}.
 Recently, a substructured formulation, called \emph{Generalized Optimized Schwarz Method} (GOSM), has been designed for bounded domains, with weakly imposed boundary conditions, see~\cite{Claeys2023NOS}, and extended in~\cite{ourPaper} to unbounded domains and interface conditions arising from several FEM-BEM coupling techniques.
-Unfortunately, FEM-BEM variational formulations can be ill-posed for certain wavenumbers called \emph{spurious resonances} \cite{SchulzHiptmair2022SRC}.
-In this paper, we focus on the Johnson-Nédélec~\cite{JohnsonNedelec1980CBI} and Costabel~\cite{Costabel1987SMC} couplings and show that the associated GOSMs suffer from that issue.
+Unfortunately, FEM-BEM variational formulations can be ill-posed for certain wavenumbers called \emph{spurious resonances}~\cite{SchulzHiptmair2022SRC}.
+The combined FEM-BEM formulations from~\cite{HiptmairMeury2006SFB} eliminate the spurious resonances, but rely on a compact regularizing operator and their numerical implementation might be complicated.
+In this paper, we choose to focus on the classical Johnson-Nédélec~\cite{JohnsonNedelec1980CBI} and Costabel~\cite{Costabel1987SMC} couplings and show that also the associated GOSMs suffer from the same spurious resonances.
 For both couplings, we give an explicit expression of the kernel of the local operator associated with the interface between the FEM and BEM subdomains.
 This kernel and the one of the corresponding classical FEM-BEM couplings are simultaneously non-trivial.

 For simplicity, we consider a three subdomains configuration.
 The impenetrable obstacle \(\Omega_{\text{O}} \subset \mathbb{R}^d\) (\(d=2,3\)) is assumed connected Lipschitz bounded, with a connected complement \(\Omega \coloneqq \mathbb{R}^d \setminus \overline{\Omega_{\text{O}}}\) decomposed into two connected Lipschitz subdomains: \(\Omega_{\text{F}}\) bounded with \(\partial \Omega_{\text{O}} \subseteq \partial \Omega_{\text{F}}\) and \(\Omega_{\text{B}}\) unbounded with bounded boundary, satisfying \(\Omega_{\text{F}} \cap \Omega_{\text{B}} = \emptyset\) (see Figure~\ref{fig:geometries}).
 We are interested in solving the following Helmholtz problem, which models time-harmonic acoustic wave propagation: find \(u\in H^1_{\text{loc}}(\Delta, \Omega)\) such that